Emmit McHenry: Career

-McHenry began his career at IBM as a systems engineer, later moving into executive positions at AT&T. In 1995, he co-founded Network Solutions, Inc., alongside Gary Desler, Ty Grigsby, and Ed Peters.
+McHenry began his career at IBM as a systems engineer.
+Following his Marine Corps service, he served as an agent of change at several corporations, including Connecticut General Insurance, Union Mutual Insurance, and Allstate Insurance, where he rose to executive positions, including Regional Vice President of Allstate's Largest Region.
+In 1979 he co-founded Network Solutions, Inc., alongside Gary Desler, Ty Grigsby, and Ed Peters.
 The company revolutionized the internet by becoming the first entity authorized by the National Science Foundation to oversee the registration of domain names.
 This was a key moment in the commercialization of the internet, making it easier for people to navigate using human-readable domain names instead of complex IP addresses.
 Network Solutions was acquired by Verisign in 1997 for over $21 billion.

-McHenry's work on the domain name system (DNS) was instrumental in the expansion of the internet.
+McHenry's work on the domain name system (DNS) was instrumental in the expansion of the Internet.
 The DNS system allows users to navigate websites through user-friendly domain names rather than numeric IP addresses, dramatically simplifying the internet experience.
 His contributions helped lay the foundation for the web’s growth and accessibility.

-Following his success with Network Solutions, McHenry launched other business ventures, including Archura and Defense Manufacturing, where he currently serves as chairman and CEO.
+Following his success with Network Solutions, McHenry launched other business ventures, including Archura and Defense Manufacturing, where he served as chairman and CEO.
 These companies focus on telecommunications and defense technologies.
+McHenry founded NetCom Solutions International with operations in Africa, Asia, and Europe, focusing on communications system build-out.

 Teaching

-In addition to his entrepreneurial endeavors, McHenry has contributed to academia as an assistant dean at Northwestern University.
+In addition to his entrepreneurial endeavors, McHenry has contributed to academia as an associate dean at Northwestern University.
 His teaching and mentorship have been part of his professional life, and he remains committed to helping young professionals develop their leadership and technical skills.

 Community service and philanthropy

 McHenry is an advocate for increasing diversity and inclusion in the tech industry.
-He supports mentoring programs aimed at helping underrepresented groups succeed in technology and entrepreneurship.
+He supports mentoring programs helping underrepresented groups succeed in technology and entrepreneurship.
 His philanthropic work includes initiatives to bridge the digital divide and promote access to technology and education in underserved communities.